krzjoa/awesome-python-data-science/README.md

 Contributions are welcome! :sunglasses: Read the <a href=https://github.com/krzjoa/awesome-python-datascience/blob/master/CONTRIBUTING.md>contribution guideline</a>.

 # License
-This work is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) License - [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by/4.0/)
+This work is licensed under the Creative Commons Attribution 4.0 International License - [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 <div align="center">
 	<a href="deprecated.md">Deprecated Libs</a>&nbsp;&nbsp;&nbsp;